logan169/logan169.github.io/_posts/2021-07-10-My-Asset-On-Demand-Loader.md

 ### Power-Knowledge

 After working for the last 5 years in the Cinema industry, 95% of TDs I've met didn't have basic web-dev communication protocols knowledge.
-While it is not a mandatory thing to do their job, I feel that we do have the responsibility to harness all available tech at our disposal that could enhance artists' user experience.
+While it is not a mandatory thing to do their job, I feel that the value of this knowledge is still being underrated.

 I hope that this post excites you about all possibilities coming from inter-connecting softwares at a studio level and convince more people to approach their problem with a different angle.